Using XML to Create Better, More Responsive Web Pages

 Why Use XML?

 This may all sounds kind of abstract.
 After all, regardless of how powerful XML is at storing data, how does a web browser display anything but a list of data?
 But that's the point.
-The big problem with HTML in the early days was that data and layout information were scattered throughout a document.
+The big problem with HTML in the early days was that data and layout information was scattered throughout a document.
 Remember when any kind of page layout had to be done with tables, making HTML code almost unreadable?
 Today, we use style sheets to separate the layout code from the information presented.
 Thus, once the layout is completed, it is a simple matter to maintain and add data.

 But XML is not a replacement for HTML.
 In the most general system, XML is a kind of human readable database.
 But it can be turned into an HTML webpage (And a whole lot more!) by using another took, the Extensible Stylesheet Language Transformations (or XSLT).
 It converts XML documents into other XML documents — for example: XHTML documents.
 But even more interestingly, XML is used for things like RSS and SOAP.